medavox/tuki-nuwa/text/3_grammar/grammar working doc.md

 AKA Subordination in The Unfolding of Language, and probably elsewhere.

-The argument can be made that embeddability only makes the grammar harder to learn, and that a tool which is for basic communication needs to not make itself overly complex.
+The argument can be made that embeddability only makes the grammar harder to learn, and that a tool which is for basic communication shouldn't make itself overly complex.

 Perhaps the meaning of more complex constuctions in English can even be expressed, in more roundabout ways in Tuki Nuwa.